TinySkillet/Notes/Linux File System.md

 2. **sbin**
    sbin contains the system binaries, that a system admin would use.
 Standard user wouldn't have access to these.

 	 Both of these folders contain the files that need to accessible when running in*single user mode.* **Single user mode** is a special mode that boots you in as a root user to allow you to do system repairs and upgrades or testing.

+3. **boot**
- 3. **boot**boot contains everything the OS needs to boot.
+   boot contains everything your system needs to boot.
 The bootloader lives here. *You don't want to touch this folder.*

+4. **dev**
+   This is where your devices live.
+Here you will find your hardware.
+A disk for example will be: `dev/sda` and the partitions on that disk would be `dev/sda1`, `dev/sda2`, etc.

+   You can find anything here from your webcam to your keyboard. *This is typically an area that applications and drivers will access and is rarely something a user should be dabbling in.*

-4.
+4. **/etc**
+   It has been confirmed by Dennis Ritchie that etc